-14.1 If a report by an Educational Psychologist or other professional, such as an Occupational Therapist, recommends the use of a laptop in class, pupils should aim to type faster than they write and touch typing classes are suggested to support this.
-If the laptop is part of a normal way of working in lessons then it may be used in examinations.
+14.1 Laptop use in School can be accommodated if this is a specific recommendation from a report by an Educational Psychologist or other professional, such as an Occupational Therapist.
+If the laptop is part of a normal way of working in lessons then it will normally be available for use in examinations but will be subject to the specific requirements of the relevant examination board.